hpi-swa-lab/home-desktop-system/documentation/object-search.md

 ```
 "Frodo Baggins"~2
 ```
 Fuzziness in phrase queries is derived from the positional distance between the phrase's words.
-The above query would therefore match `Frodo R. R. Baggins` but not `Frodo lives with his uncle Bilbo Baggins`, since in the latter the distance between the words 'Frodo' and 'Baggins' is higher than the specified leeway of 2.
+The above query would therefore match `Frodo R. R. Baggins` but not `Frodo lives with his uncle Bilbo Baggins`, since in the latter the distance between the words 'Frodo' and 'Baggins' is higher than the specified slop of 2.

 #### Text Queries
 ```
 'Frodo Baggins'
 ```
-Very similar to phrase queries, text queries are denoted by enclosing single ticks (`'`).
+Very similar to phrase queries, text queries are denoted by enclosing single ticks (`' '`).
 Different to phrase queries, they do not represent a sequence of words, but a sequence of characters.
 They hence don't operate on [search terms], but the string representation (`Object>>asString`) directly, enabling searches for exact spellings and notations.

 ---
 ```